tw93/Maple/README.md

 ## More

 1. Due to Chrome's limitations, even if the bookmarks bar is hidden, it will still appear on the default tab page.
 At this time, you can use [Maple NewTab](https://chrome.google.com/webstore/detail/maple-newtab/fobmbldflolfooglijmbibmnhoflbjlb/related?hl=en&authuser=0) to replace the default tab page, thus completely hiding the bookmarks bar.
-2. `Maple NewTab` currently supports four types of displays: `Blank pure page`,`Unsplash`,`Trendy weekly picture`, and `Bing image`.
+2. `Maple NewTab` currently supports four types of displays: `Renaissance art`, `Bing image`, `Trendy weekly picture`, `Blank pure page`.
 Place the cursor on the background image, wait for 2 seconds, and a switch box will appear.
 Click to switch.
+3. The `Renaissance art` mode showcases European Renaissance period art styles, including classical architecture, sculptures, paintings, and museum artifacts.
+It focuses on historical and artistic themes while avoiding modern and portrait imagery.
-3. If you prefer your current tab page, you can remove the `Maple NewTab` extension.
+4. If you prefer your current tab page, you can remove the `Maple NewTab` extension.
 This way, you can revert to the default tab page.

 ## White Theme